Skip to main content

 danger

-1. using the webhooks as the source of truth as they are secure and will always be sent from Stitch.
+1. Using webhooks as the source of truth.
+Webhooks are secure and will always be sent from Stitch.

 Using Multiple Internal Redirect URIs